skijit/notes/programming/maxmsp/jitter/video-graphics-tutorials.md

 ## Tutorial 9 - Building Live Video effects
 - the standard matrix effect objects aren't super high-performance, so using the gl objects (particularly `jit.gl.pix` and `jit.gl.slab`) is often better.
 - instead of working on matrix data, most gl objects work on a different data structure called a **texture**, which is handled by the GPU.
-    - 'shaders' and 'textures' are basically the same thing
 - to get jitter objects like `jit.movie` and `jit.grab` to output a texture instead of a matrix, you need to set the attribute **@output_texture 1**.
 - `jit.gl.pix` is a based on `gen`, and it allows you to process textures using the performant, low level gen-patching contructs.
     - Reminders about `gen`: